PaperMC/docs/docs/paper/admin/how-to/profiling.md

 ---
 slug: /profiling
-description: How to profile your Minecraft server.
+description: How to profile your Paper server.
 ---

 # Profiling